Today in European history: the Battle of Kosovo (1389)

 Gallipoli, if you’re curious, was given back to the Ottomans in the late 1370s by Byzantine emperor Andronikos IV (d.
 1385), a payment for the Ottoman military aid that allowed him to win the throne.
 But I digress.

 Major cities fell to the Ottomans one after the other: Sofia, in Bulgaria, in 1385; Niš, in Serbia, in 1386; and Thessaloniki, in Macedonia (Greek Macedonia today), in 1387.
 Murad’s Ottoman forces also fought a series of engagements against the Serbs.
-The Ottomans won a major victory over the Serbian Empire at Maritsa, in 1371, which helped precipitate the empire’s breakup, but engagements at Dubravnica (1380 or 1381) and Pločnik (between 1385 and 1387) were won by Moravian Serbia, the most powerful of the kingdoms that emerged from the empire’s dissolution.
-In the latter battle, the Serbs were led by their prince, Lazar Hrebeljanović, who also led them, and died in the process, at Kosovo.
+The Ottomans won a major victory over the short-lived “Serbian Empire” at Maritsa, in 1371, which helped precipitate its breakup, but engagements at Dubravnica (1380 or 1381) and Pločnik (between 1385 and 1387) were won by Moravian Serbia, the most powerful of the empire’s successor kingdoms.
+In the latter battle, the Serbs were led by their prince, Lazar Hrebeljanović, who would also lead them, and die in the process, at Kosovo.
 Another battle, in 1388 at Bileća, ended in an Ottoman defeat at the hands of the Bosnians.